kshayk/discord-webhooks/README.md

 **list-members** - this will list all the members that was defined in the server class and that are able to be used in the send command. this action has 1 mandatory option:
 1. server (alias: s) - the server we would like to view the members list

+an example for a list-members call:

+$ app.js list-members -s=myServer